I'm Kristin. The herb loving, multi-passionate and solo woman behind The BodyWise BirthWise Store.

 I also began full consultations in the clinic rooms for the more comprehensive cases.

-That same year I did postgraduate training in Natural Fertility Management™ to specialise in fertility and preconception care.
-I focused on women's hormones and care from fertility through to postpartum.
+That same year I did postgraduate training in Natural Fertility Management™ with the infamous Francesca Naish to specialise in fertility and preconception care.
+I went on to work mostly with women's hormones, and care from fertility through to postpartum.

-As an Independent Childbirth Educator I began running Active Birth Workshops that were mostly full of my pregnant naturopathy clients.
-It was the perfect continuum.
+Then as an Independent Childbirth Educator I began running Active Birth Workshops that were mostly full of my pregnant naturopathy clients.

-It was here my Doula work evolved, as some of my clients asked me to support them at their baby's birth.
+It was here my Doula work evolved.
+As some of my clients asked me to support them at their baby's birth.
 It was beautiful full circle stuff.
+This was 2006.

 Then a doula client's friend on the other side of the country wanted "some of what she was having."
 This was when I decided to take my herbal products online.

-When it began in 2013, there were just a handful of herbal teas and a couple of postnatal bath herb mixes.
-Since then the range has blossomed into almost 40 handmade products.
+When it began in 2012, there were just a handful of herbal teas and a couple of postnatal bath herb mixes.

 About the products